Skip to content

 Input

-A typical json-form configuration file could look like this:
+A typical json-form configuration file:

 json